chandanv89/read-write-vrp-docs-pub/resources-and-data-models/payment-agreement-consents.md

 ## Overview

-The Payment Agreement Consent resource is used by a TPP to register an intent to initiate a series of Immediate Payments, but within the control parameters of the Consent agreed with the PSU.
+The payment agreement consents resource is used by a TPP to register a consent to initiate one or more of payment-orders, but within the control parameters of the Consent agreed with the PSU.

-This resource description should be read in conjunction with a compatible Payment Agreements API Profile.
+This resource description should be read in conjunction with a compatible Variable Recurring Payments API Profile.

 ## Endpoints